 The Studies in the Arts program offers a comprehensive curriculum in a variety of arts disciplines encompassing the Performing Arts (Dance, Music, and Theatre) and the Visual Arts (Interdisciplinary Visual Art and Art History).
 The Bachelor of Fine Arts (BFA) degree is offered with concentrations in Painting, Photography, Printmaking, Sculpture, Illustration, and Visual Communications.
 Courses normally require a high degree of student participation, with the expectation that all students will demonstrate their assimilation of theory and technique through performance, exhibition, and portfolio.

-The Arts faculty and students produce a variety of curricular projects designed to enhance the cultural and intellectual environment of the College.
+The Arts faculty and students produce a variety of curricular projects designed to enhance the cultural and intellectual environment of the University.
 Program majors are required to participate in artistic activities related to their area of concentration.
 The faculty works closely with individual students in their major area of specialization to develop a strong foundation of ideas, adept execution and advanced problem-solving skills.

 Students concentrating in an arts program are required to:

 - 1. Choose a major in a discipline and

 - 2. Pursue specialized studies in that discipline that will culminate in public presentations or a written project.
 To elect a major in the Studies in the Arts program, a student must select one of several concentrations.

 - a.
 Performing Arts: Dance/Performance, Dance/Theatre Dance, Dance/Studio Operations, Dance/Arts Administration, Dance/Pre-Dance Therapy, Dance/Pre-Physical Therapy, Theatre Performance, Theatre Design, Arts Management, Classical Music Studies, Jazz Music Studies, and Vocal Music Studies.